 Make sure to check out this article to find out more about how to look after your LiPo batteries.

-The most common way of determining when to land is by checking your battery voltage.
-There are many ways of measuring battery voltage in a quadcopter.
+The most common way of determining when to land is by checking battery voltage on the fly.

 - 2S – 7.0V